tonethar/IGME-230-GDD-Spring-2018/notes/HW-circle-blast-4.md

 *Define behavior in a subclass using a set of operations provided by its base class.*

 ### VI-A. Beefing up `Circle`
-Here we are going to place most of the implementation details in the base class (`Circle`), and the subclasses will adobt the behavior they are interested in.
+Here we are going to place most of the implementation details in the base class (`Circle`), and the subclasses will adopt the behavior they are interested in.
 This will allow the `Circle` subclasses to easily "mix and match" the behaviors they are interested in.
 We will start off by modifying `Circle` to look like this:

 ```javascript
 class Circle extends PIXI.Graphics{